Beautiful bouquets of flowers

 Perhaps she is wondering if it reveals a real concern for the environment.
 Is it because he is worried about leaving behind a pristine world for the children they will bear?

-A gift of flowers is without equal even if it lasts only for a few days; the scent of a rose, the beauty of a queen protea or even a bunch of poppies is so special.
-Yet it all comes at a price.
+A gift of flowers is without equal even if it lasts only for a few days; the scent of a rose, the beauty of a queen protea or even a bunch of poppies are all so special.
+Yet they come at a price.

 Those trimmings one suspects cost nearly as much as the flowers.
 Whether the seller passes on the savings for a bouquet wrapped in newspaper, I really wouldn’t know.
 I hope so.